Add to My ListAdd to FavoritesEdit Anime InformationBuy @ RightStuf Buy from Amazon Buy from Japan-Best

 It also deals with a lot of interesting themes that are quite uncommon and mature for a shonen anime.
 And it does involve more social commentary a little later in the series.
 And I think it does a really good job with that.

 As for a conclusion for the umm.. story.
 There isn't one, but it's possible that the upcoming movie will conclude it.
-But I doubt it will tie in all the loose ends it opened (and it did open quite a few), so I hope there'll be another season as well (besides, I'd really miss it if it ends).
+Though I highly doubt it will be a solid ending.

 But again, to it's defense, this show is mainly a comedy.
 And how many comedies do you know of that have a good story (or a story at all for that matter)?
 This is why the story has less of an impact on the score I gave it than it normally would.